rpopov/modelant/src/site/markdown/conventions.md

      * ...
      * @author Rusi Popov
      */
-    @Mojo(name="&lt;goal name of this mojo in kebab case&gt;", defaultPhase=LifecyclePhase.COMPILE
+    @Mojo(name="<goal name of this mojo in kebab case>", defaultPhase=LifecyclePhase.COMPILE
     )
     @Execute(phase=LifecyclePhase.COMPILE)
-    public class &lt;Purpose of this Mojo&gt;Mojo extends CompilationContext ...
+    public class <Purpose of this Mojo>Mojo extends CompilationContext ...

 **\[C5.1\]**  Always use the javadoc style of Mojo annotation for parameters: